|

 circuit training routine, don’t dismiss the need to stretch out those

-muscles.
 The benefits of stretching go beyond just being part

 of a complete exercise routine and stretching the muscles.